 A cheaper version that’s even larger (30oz/852ml).
 This crock fixes over the bars with two hooks, and the bowl is removable from within the holding ring.
 Easy to clean (all the bowls reviewed are dishwasher proof) but may rust or tarnish over time (this usually happens around the holding ring area so won’t affect the inside of the bowl itself.
 Being metal, it won’t protect from icy conditions.

-- STOPS SLIPPAGE & SPILLS - Heavyweight stoneware is sturdy, strong, and chew-proof to stop spills, slipping, sliding, and tipping
+- STOPS SLIPPAGE & SPILLS - Heavyweight stoneware stops spills, slipping, sliding, and tipping

 - VIBRANT VISUAL DESIGN - Vivid, glossy exterior blends your pet’s personality with your home’s existing decor